Action Item: Please let us know your trip details so we can support you as much as possible.

 I recommend that you review the following post on gear.

 Minimalist gear list:

 - Event gear (shorts, t-shirt, shoes, socks, pack, etc.)

-- trail running shoes preferred but solid athletic shoes work too
+- trail running shoes are preferred but solid athletic shoes work too

-- Merino/robust socks preferred but standard athletic socks work
+- Merino/robust socks are preferred but standard athletic socks work

 - Avoid cotton, but won’t kill you if that is all you have on hand.